10 Ratsnake Species Of Eurasia

 © Wikimedia Commons User: Carlo Catoni – CC BY-SA 2.5

-The westernmost Elaphe ratsnake species.
-Four-lined snakes (Elaphe quatuorlineata) are most abundant in Italy, inhabiting the lower two thirds, where they inhabit rocky open areas, borders of forests, sparse woods like oak woods, and crumbling, abandoned buildings.
+The westernmost member of the Elaphe ratsnake genus.
+Four-lined snakes (Elaphe quatuorlineata) are most abundant in Italy, inhabiting the lower two thirds, where they inhabit rocky open areas, borders of forests, sparse woods such as oak woods, and crumbling, abandoned buildings.
 Their easternmost point lies in southeast Greece, and eastern Bulgaria, and they inhabit all the Balkan countries inbetween (Albania, Macedonia, etc).

 This species does have 4 black lines, two on each flank, while its spine is a consistent brown colour.
 On each side, a stripe connects to the eye.
-Bizarre folklore surrounds this snake, such as coiling around a cows’ legs to immobilise them, and squeezing its udder to extract and drink the milk.
+Bizarre folklore surrounds this snake, such as a tendency to coil around cows’ legs in order to immobilise them, before squeezing their udder to extract and drink the milk.

 3 Hodgson’s ratsnake